I swim With MS for MS.

 Each year I challenge myself to a marathon swim and use it as an opportunity to share my message and raise funds for those who do not have the funds to pay for physical fitness programs.
 Three years ago I swam across the Strait of Juan de Fuca from Port Angeles to Victoria wearing nothing more than a swimsuit, goggles and swim cap; a swim that only 6 other people have ever completed.
 I have also attempted to double my distance and swim from Victoria to Port Angeles (Dungeness Spit) and back.
 This was the first time a double crossing had been attempted.
 Last year I was the first known person to complete a swim across Haro Strait.

 Final moments, Juan de Fuca Strait single crossing

-This year I will revisit the Salish Sea and hope to swim around a number of the islands as I learn more about the waterway and the impact on my health.
-As part of my swims I will reach out to the community and raise funds for the MS Wellness Centre; a centre that is working to provide people living with MS physical services that help improve their quality of life.
+This year I will swim the Ssanich Peninsula with a small pod of friends.
+We will do this for COVID Relief.
+I will revisit the Salish Sea and hope to swim around a number of the islands as I learn more about the waterway and the impact on my health.
+When I do this I will reach out to the community and raise funds for the MS Wellness Centre; a centre that is working to provide people living with MS physical services that help improve their quality of life.